-- the historical financial and operating data of Teekay Spain excludes financial information related to three businesses previously held in separate subsidiaries and unrelated to the marine transportation of LNG and crude oil, which were disposed of prior to Teekay Corporation's acquisition of Teekay Spain; - the historical financial and operating data of Teekay Spain for the four months ended April 30, 2004 are derived from the consolidated financial statements of Teekay Spain; - the historical financial and operating data of Luxco as at December 31, 2004 and for the eight months ended December 31, 2004 and the period from January 1, 2005 to May 9, 2005 (or the 2005 Pre-IPO Period) reflect the acquisition of Teekay Spain by Teekay Corporation through Luxco and are derived from the consolidated financial statements of Luxco; and - the historical financial and operating data of Teekay LNG Partners L.P. as at December 31, 2005, 2006, 2007 and 2008, and for the periods from May 10, 2005 to December 31, 2005, and for the years ended December 31, 2006, 2007 and 2008 reflect its initial public offering and related acquisition of Luxco and are derived from the audited consolidated financial statements of the Partnership.
+- the period from January 1, 2005 to May 9, 2005 (or the 2005 Pre-IPO Period) reflects the acquisition of Naviera F. Tapias S.A. and its subsidiaries (or Teekay Spain) in April 2004 by Teekay Corporation through Luxco and are derived from the consolidated financial statements of Luxco; and - the historical financial and operating data of Teekay LNG Partners as at December 31, 2005, 2006, 2007 and 2008, and for the periods from May 10, 2005 to December 31, 2005, and for the years ended December 31, 2006, 2007, 2008 and 2009 reflect its initial public offering and related acquisition of Luxco from Teekay Corporation and are derived from the audited consolidated financial statements of Teekay LNG Partners.

-Our historical operating results include the historical results of Luxco for the eight months ended December 31, 2004 and the 2005 Pre-IPO Period.
-During these periods, Luxco had no revenues, expenses or income, or assets or liabilities, other than:
+Our historical operating results include the historical results of Luxco for the 2005 Pre-IPO Period.
+During this period, Luxco had no revenues, expenses or income, or assets or liabilities, other than:

-- advances (including accrued interest) of \$465.7 million as of December 31, 2004, from Teekay Corporation that Luxco used to purchase Teekay Spain and to prepay certain debt of Teekay Spain; - net interest expense related to the advances of \$9.8 million and \$7.3 million for the nine months ended December 31, 2004 and for the 2005 Pre-IPO Period, respectively: - an unrealized foreign exchange loss of \$44.7 million for the nine months ended December 31, 2004 related to the advances, which are Euro-denominated, and a \$23.8 million unrealized foreign exchange gain related to the advances for the 2005 Pre-IPO Period; - other expenses of \$1.1 million and \$0.1 million for those respective periods; - cash and cash equivalents of \$2.2 million as of December 31, 2004; and - its ownership interest in Teekay Spain and certain purchase rights and obligations for Suezmax tankers operated by Teekay Spain under capital lease arrangements, which it acquired from Teekay Spain on December 30, 2004.
+- net interest expense related to the advances of \$7.3 for the 2005 Pre-IPO Period; - a \$23.8 million unrealized foreign exchange gain related to the advances for the 2005 Pre-IPO Period; - other expenses of \$0.1 million for the respective period; - its ownership interest in Teekay Spain and certain purchase rights and obligations for Suezmax tankers operated by Teekay Spain under capital lease arrangements, which it acquired from Teekay Spain on December 30, 2004.